About Juab County

 288 North 1460 West, Salt Lake City, UT 84116

-Marriage licenses are issued exclusively by county clerk offices; couples must apply in person at the Juab County Clerk's Office, pay a $50 license fee (reduced to $25 if couples complete premarital counseling), and present valid government-issued photo identification.
+Marriage licenses are issued exclusively by county clerk offices; couples must apply in person at Juab County Clerk's Office, pay a $50 license fee (reduced to $25 if couples complete premarital counseling), and present valid government-issued photo identification.
 The marriage license is valid for 30 days from issuance.
 Marriage certificates can be obtained from the issuing county or the state Office of Vital Records.

 Divorce records are maintained by the court where the divorce was granted, specifically the Fourth District Court in Juab County.
 Online ordering of vital records is available through the Utah Department of Health website at https://vitalrecords.utah.gov for state-filed records.
-Applicants must be eligible to receive certified copies under Utah Code §26-2-1 et seq., which restricts access to immediate family members or legal representatives, requiring proof of identity and relationship such as driver's license, passport, or other government-issued ID.
+Applicants must be eligible to receive certified copies under Utah Code §26-2-1 et seq, which restricts access to immediate family members or legal representatives, requiring proof of identity and relationship such as driver's license, passport, or other government-issued ID.

 Business & Licensing